AdobeDocs/experience-manager-cloud-service.en/help/assets/approve-assets-content-hub.md

 ## How to switch between Assets and Admin views? {#access-assets-view-admin-view}

-You can switch between Admin and Assets views in the following ways:
+If you need to bulk approve assets using the Admin view, you can switch between Admin and Assets views in the following ways:
 ![My Workspace overview](assets/assets-view.png)

 ## Bulk Approve assets for Content Hub using Admin view {#bulk-approve-assets-content-hub-admin-view}